 We have discretion in the investment of our capital.
-Primarily, we invest in illiquid equity securities.
-Generally, these investments take the form of preferred stock, are subject to restrictions on resale and have no established trading market.
 Throughout our corporate history, we have made primarily early-stage venture capital investments in a variety of industries.
-These businesses can range in stage from prerevenue to generating positive cash flow.
+These businesses can range in stage from pre-revenue to generating positive cash flow.
 These businesses tend to be thinly capitalized, unproven, small companies that lack management depth, have little or no history of operations and are developing unproven technologies.
+We historically have invested in equity securities of these companies that take the form of preferred stock and that are generally illiquid due to restrictions on resale and to the lack of an established trading market.